 - Poor blood sugar control

 Since PQQ activates AMPk it is only a matter of time before clinical data is produced showing PQQ is helpful for a long list of health challenges.

-Consumers need to be aware of different forms of PQQ on the marketplace.
+Consumers need to be aware of different forms of PQQ in the marketplace.
 BioPQQ™ is the only form that I know of that is produced naturally.
-Other forms are produced through a chemical synthesis and involve the use of fairly toxic compounds.
+Other forms are produced through chemical synthesis and involve the use of fairly toxic compounds.
 Read labels closely and use only BioPQQ™.